- BY Sanaz Saifolahi

 1. Validation

 The first few paragraphs of Appendix Graduate contain requirements that will render the application invalid if not met.
-An invalid application is bad news because the person’s immigration permission will not be rolled over while it is being considered.
+An invalid application is bad news because the person may not benefit from Section 3C leave if their previous permission has expired since they submitted the invalid application.

 GR 1.1.
 A person applying for permission to stay as a Graduate must apply online on the gov.uk website on the specified form “Graduate”.